DFE-Digital/pageobjects-testing-infrastructure/README.md

 ## Adding your own pages

-When building PageModels you want to:
+When building Pages you want to:

 - `IPage` - *Role:* mark pages with this
-- `IPageFactory` - *Role:* create pages with this
+- `IDocumentSession` - *Role:* create pages with this

 ### Mark your pages with `IPage`